 But our treasured succulents don’t have to unduly suffer

-Experienced succulent hobbyists already know this, but if you live in an area that experiences hard freezes, be prepared to bring cold-adverse species inside, finding them a comfortable spot with good airflow and the most light possible.
-Now that we are into November, many in chilly zones are already doing this.
+If you live in an area that experiences hard freezes (especially moreso than just a freak episode here and there), be prepared to bring cold-adverse species inside, finding them a comfortable spot with good airflow and light.
 Rotate pots 180 degrees every week or so to help prevent stretching.
-Before bringing plants indoors, remove any dead leaves as well as debris from pots and check for pests and other living, multi-legged things.
-When and if the weather warms up during the day, you can periodically bring them outside for some sun-basking time.
+Before bringing plants indoors, remove any dead leaves as well as debris from pots and check for pests.
+When and if the weather warms up during the day, you can periodically bring them outside for some light-basking time.
+(And when the freezing weather ends in spring, gradually reintroduce your plants to the sun.)

-Even if temperatures occasionally drop below 32 degrees Fahrenheit, many succulents, once established or in the right location, can handle chill better than one might expect.
-Landscape plants, insulated by earth and rocks, are able to withstand such better than potted plants.
+Even if temperatures occasionally drop below 32 degrees, many succulents, once established or in the right location, can handle chill better than one might expect.
+Landscape plants, insulated by earth and rocks, are able to withstand such weather better than potted plants.
 Your garden likely has microclimates that are warmer than exposed areas.
-Walls radiate heat, as do boulders, pavement, and hardscape.
+Walls radiate heat, as do boulders, pavement, and hardscape features (such as a retaining wall).
 Cover such as an eave or tree branch will provide some frost protection.
 The colors of the leaves of certain succulents, notably aloes, echeverias, and jades, will intensify when they are stressed.
 Too much, though, could result in unsightly leaf scarring, or frost burn.
+But no need to despair.
+While frost burn is no fun, plants are resilient and can recover barring persistent abnormal chilliness.

 Having said all that, don’t set a plant out in the ground a month before winter and expect that it will be fine if excessive cold or rain comes.
 The plant, its roots not yet established, will have virtually no resistance for stressors.
-Typically, it is best to plant directly out in the garden several months prior to give the plant enough time to be acclimated for the next winter.
+Typically, it is best to plant directly out in the garden several months prior to give the plant enough time to be acclimated for the next winter, ideally as early in spring as possible.

-Those in more temperate climates can move their potted lovers of light — if not so much for heat — such as echeverias to sunnier spots from where they were located during summer.
-If a winter warm spell comes, not unusual out here in SoCal, normal water is fine, but cease before more characteristic seasonal temps and/or rain return so that roots are not sitting cold and wet for two weeks before drying out.
+Those in more temperate climates can move their potted lovers of light — if not so much for heat, such as echeverias — to sunnier spots from where they were located during summer.
+If a winter warm spell comes, not unusual out here in SoCal, normal water is fine, but cease before more characteristic seasonal temps and/or rain return so that roots are not sitting in cold and wet soil for days and days before drying out.

 To enhance cold tolerance: